daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_09_explore_m365_defender_portal.md

 1. Select **Recommended actions** from the top of the page.
 Notice the information available in the table.

-1. Select the first items from the list and review the available information.
+1. Select the first item from the list and review the available information.
 In the window that opens, note the status options available.
 Select the **Implementation** tab to view to view information related to implementation.
 Select the **X** at the top right corner to close this window.

 1. Select the **History** tab from the top of the page.
 For each activity listed there is a brief statement that provides context.
 Select an item from the history table.
 On the top-right of the details page, under History, select **X events** (where X is a number).
 The action history window opens and provides more information.
 Select **Close** on the bottom of the page, then select the **X** on the top-right corner of the details page to return to the History page.